acloudcenter/node-webrtc-transcription-bot/README.md

 ## Known Limitations

-- Audio is received at 16kHz instead of the expected 48kHz (Pexip's phone quality setting)
+- Audio is received at 16kHz instead of the expected 48kHz (Pexip's webRTC quality setting)
 - Only processes mixed conference audio (not individual participant streams)
 - Requires @roamhq/wrtc specifically for RTCAudioSink support